daiqile96/OTTERS/README.md

     Example: Example/Exp_eQTLSumStats.txt

- - GWAS summary statistics (text file):
+ - GWAS summary statistics should contain following columns with the same name in same order (text file):

     *Not required to be sorted*